 Toppings & Garnishes (Optional, Pick and Choose)

 Make the Khao Soi Curry Paste

-- In a small bowl, combine the red curry paste, madras curry powder and 1 tablespoon of oil and mix together.
+- In a small bowl, combine 2 tablespoons Thai red curry paste, 1 ½ tablespoons Madras curry powder, and 2 tablespoons oil and mix together.
 Set aside for later.

 Prepare the Soup Spices & Toppings